DreadBoy/the-great-awakening/source/characters/index.md

 Class: *Bard*
 Status: <span style="color:red">*Deceased*</span>

-Eccentric half-olf dwarf that entertained the party time with his bagpipes.
+Eccentric half-olf bard that entertained the party time with his bagpipes.

 He was killed in action near [Nukeland](../locations#nukeland) when he accidentally hit everyone in the party using his thunderwave spell.
 After that Dragon attacked him and successfully killed him.